meg-patakota/ucl_dissertation/README.md

 Doc2Vec: Consists of results for the SVM Model.

 CNN Results: For each of the features and a combination of the features.

+# Data

+The testing dataset has been provided.

+The training dataset could not be included due to the size of the file.
+This can be provided on request.